SystemsApproach/sdn/access.rst

 introduction: PON and RAN.
 Fortunately, from our 10,000-foot view, their respective architectures are strikingly similar.
-Of course the details differ significantly, but hiding (or even eliminating) gratuitous detail is one of the key benefits of SDN.
+Of course the details differ significantly, but hiding (or even eliminating) gratuitous detail is one of the main values that SDN brings to the table.

-Before getting to the specifics, we need a little more context.
-ISPs (e.g., Telco or Cable companies) often operate a national backbone, and connected to the periphery of that backbone are hundreds or thousands of edge sites, each of which serves a city or neighborhood.
+Before getting to the specifics, we need one more bit of context.
+ISPs (e.g., Telco or Cable companies) that offer broadband service often operate a national backbone, and connected to the periphery of that backbone are hundreds or thousands of edge sites.
 These edge sites are commonly called *Central Offices* in the Telco world and *Head Ends* in the cable world, but despite their names implying “centralized” and “root of the hierarchy” these sites are at the very edge of the ISP’s network; the ISP-side of the last-mile that directly connects to customers.
 The PON and RAN-based access networks are anchored in these facilities.

 Passive Optical Network
 ~~~~~~~~~~~~~~~~~~~~~~~

-We start with PON, which adopts a point-to-multipoint design.
-The
-network is structured as a tree, with a single point starting in the
+We start with PON, which is a tree-structured network, with a single
-ISP’s network and then fanning out to reach up to 1024 homes.
-PON gets
+point starting in one of the ISP's edge sites, and then fanning out to
-its name from the fact that the splitters are passive: they forward
+reach up to 1024 homes.
+PON gets its name from the fact that the
-optical signals downstream and upstream without actively
+splitters are passive: they forward optical signals downstream and
-storing-and-forwarding frames.
-Framing then happens at the source in
+upstream without actively storing-and-forwarding frames.
+Framing then
-the ISP’s premises, in a device called an *Optical Line Terminal*
+happens at the source in the ISP’s premises, in a device called an
-(OLT), and at the end-points in individual homes, in a device called
+*Optical Line Terminal* (OLT), and at the end-points in individual
-an *Optical Network Unit* (ONU).
+homes, in a device called an *Optical Network Unit* (ONU).

 :numref:`Figure %s <fig-pon>` shows an example PON, simplified to
 depict just one ONU and one OLT.
 In practice, a Central Office would
-include multiple OLTs connecting to thousands of customer homes.
+include multiple OLTs, fanning out to thousands of customer homes.
-:numref:`Figure %s <fig-pon>` also highlights one other detail about
+:numref:`Figure %s <fig-pon>` also highlights one other detail, which
-how the PON is connected to the rest of the Internet.
+is how a PON is connected to the rest of the Internet.
 The *BNG
-(Broadband Network Gateway)* is a piece of Telco equipment that, among
+(Broadband Network Gateway)* is a piece of Telco equipment that
-many other things, authenticates users and meters Internet traffic for
+authenticates users, differentiates service, and meters traffic for
 the sake of billing.
 As its name implies, the BNG is effectively the
 gateway between the access network (everything to the left of the BNG)
 and the Internet (everything to the right of the BNG).